Technorely/tendermint/docs/tools/remote-signer-validation.md

     -tmhome ~/.tendermint           # Where to find our Tendermint configuration/data files.
 ```

-If the current version of Tendermint and KMS are compatible, `tm-signer-harness`
+If the current version of Tenderely and KMS are compatible, `tm-signer-harness`
 should now exit with a 0 exit code.
 If they are somehow not compatible, it
 should exit with a meaningful non-zero exit code (see the exit codes below).